 The standard assessment arrangements may present unnecessary barriers for candidates with disabilities or learning difficulties.
 Arrangements can be put in place for these candidates to enable them to access the assessments and receive recognition of their attainment.
 Access arrangements will not be agreed if they give candidates an unfair advantage over others or if they compromise the standards being assessed.
 Candidates who are unable to access the assessment of any component may be eligible to receive an award based on the parts of the assessment they have taken.

-Information on access arrangements is found in the Cambridge Handbook, which can be downloaded from the website www.cambridgeinternational.org/examsofficers
+Information on access arrangements is in the Cambridge Handbook at www.cambridgeinternational.org/examsofficers

 Language

 This syllabus and the associated assessment materials are available in English only.